EDUCAUSE Bylaws

 Article VII: Officers

 Section 1.
 Officers.
-The Officers of the Board shall be the Chair, Vice Chair, Secretary, and Treasurer of the Board of Directors, who, along with the President and Chief Executive Officer of the Corporation, constitute the Officers of the Corporation.
+The Officers of the Board include the Chair, Vice Chair, Secretary, and Treasurer of the Board of Directors, who, along with the President and Chief Executive Officer of the Corporation, constitute the Officers of the Corporation.
 The Board of Directors may in its sole discretion designate additional Officers.
 All Officers except the President and Chief Executive Officer must be selected from among the Directors.
 The President and Chief Executive Officer and the Treasurer may not be the same person.

 Section 4.
 Duties of Officers.
 The Officers shall have such duties in connection with the operation of the Corporation as generally pertain to their respective offices, as described below, as well as such powers and duties as from time to time may be delegated to them by the Board of Directors.
 The President and Chief Executive Officer and the individuals they hire to perform the day-to-day operations of the Corporation, which individuals may be given proper executive titles, including Officer titles, shall not be governed by the provisions contained in this article.

 Section 7.
 Secretary.
-Either directly or through designated Corporation staff, the Secretary shall be responsible for: (i) the minutes of the meetings of the Corporation, including the meetings of the Executive Committee; (ii) service of all official notices of the Corporation; (iii) retention of the books and records of the Corporation, which may be in digital form; and (iv) all other duties as may be directed from time to time by the Board of Directors.
+The Secretary chairs the Audit Committee.
+Either directly or through designated Corporation staff, the Secretary shall be responsible for oversight of the minutes of Board meetings, including the meetings of the Executive Committee.
 In the absence of the Secretary at any meeting, a Secretary Pro Tempore shall be appointed by the Presiding Officer.

 Article VIII: President and Chief Executive Officer